kreier/llama.cpp-jetson/README.md

 ### Update the system - could be skipped?

-Usually I updated the system and the installed packages to the latest available versions, and currently that's about 248 packages.
-This will take several hours.
+Usually I updated the system and the installed packages to the latest available versions, and currently that's about 348 packages.
+Without the upgrade your system states:

+- JetPack 4.6.1 (32.7.1-20220219090432) - `dpkg-query --show nvidia-l4t-core`
+- kernel Linux nano 4.9.253-tegra from February 19, 2022 - `uname -a`

+The upgrade will take several hours.
 I'll test in the future if that is actually necessary to compile llama.cpp.
 And stop the time.
+It is not necessary to run the compiled version of llama.cpp b5050 available [here](https://github.com/kreier/llama.cpp-jetson.nano).

 ``` sh
 sudo apt update